WTSO

 WTSO (1070 AM, "1070 The Game") is a commercial radio station in Madison, Wisconsin, known as "1070 The Game."
 The station is owned and operated by iHeartMedia, Inc., and airs a sports radio format.
 The offices and studios are on South Fish Hatchery Road in Fitchburg (but using Madison as its mailing address).

 By day, WTSO is powered at 10,000 watts.
-Because 1070 AM is a clear-channel frequency reserved for Class A station KNX Los Angeles, at night, to avoid interference, WTSO must reduce its power to 5,000 watts and use a directional antenna with a six-tower array.
-(WTSO must also protect a former Class A station on 1070 AM in Moncton, New Brunswick, even though it switched to the FM band.)
+Because 1070 AM is a clear-channel frequency reserved for Class A station KNX in Los Angeles, at night, to avoid interference, WTSO must reduce its power to 5,000 watts and use a directional antenna with a six-tower array.
+WTSO must also protect the former Class A station on 1070 AM in Moncton, New Brunswick, CBA, though it has since moved to FM as CBAM-FM.
 WTSO's transmitter is off East Tower Road in McFarland.

-Programming

-On weekdays, WTSO mostly broadcasts the Wisconsin-based sports shows that formerly aired on co-owned WRNW in Milwaukee until it changed formats to adult contemporary on October 13, 2025.
-Steve Czaban is heard in morning drive time.
-He's followed by former Green Bay Packers linebacker John Kuhn.
-In afternoons, Mike Heller, Drew Olsen, and Kevin Brandt host shows focused on Wisconsin and national sports.
-Programming from Fox Sports Radio is heard on nights and weekends.